stombre/ilms/README.md

 # I :heart: MicroService (ilms)
-Project to build better microservices
+Project to build better microservices.

+This repository contains ilms and few plugins.

 ## What is a service ?